-A medical history and physical must be completed according to the following timeframes:
+3. A medical history and physical must be completed for all inpatients and for those outpatients that require anesthesia services according to the following timeframes:

 INPATIENT: within 7 days of admission or within 24 hours after admission, but prior to surgery.